-Click Start, then point to Programs > Rumba > Rumba Administrative Tools, and click Rumba AS400 Communications.

-Connecting the Connection Utility to the host involves the following tasks once you are at the Rumba AS/400 Communications dialog box.

-- Click the Interface tab. - 2.
-In the Installed Interface box, select an interface. - 3.
+- Start the AS/400 Communications tool.
+To do this, select Start > Programs > Micro Focus Rumba > Rumba Tools > Rumba AS400 Communications. - 2.
+In the Rumba AS/400 Communications dialog box, click the Interface tab. - 3.
+In the Installed Interface box, select an interface. - 4.
 Click Configure, then configure the interface.

-Use the four tabs of the Rumba AS/400 Communications dialog box to configure your connection for different types of interfaces, set security options, support an array of character sets, and display error messages for diagnostic purposes.
+Use the four pages of the Rumba AS/400 Communications dialog box to:

+- Configure your connection for different types of interfaces. - Set security options. - Support an array of character sets. - Display error messages for diagnostic purposes.